In 2020, the American workforce experienced a dramatic shift in workspaces.

 If at all possible, we suggest setting up your home office in an area that has clear boundaries from the rest of your home.

-Just because you are working from home doesn’t mean everyone else in the household must suddenly go silent.
-But by having a room set aside for “work,” you can help your family respect your space.
+The rest of your house won't suddenly go silent just because you started working from home.
+By having a room set aside for “work,” you can help your family respect your space.